noporpoise/carrays/README.md

 # CArrays: Generic C arrays

-Fast algorithms to work on generic C arrays.
+Fast algorithms that work on generic C arrays.
 Public domain license (no waranty, do what you like).

 Compile and run tests: